Statistical guarantees for denoising reflected diffusion models: Introduction

 where $q_t(x,y)$ are the transition densities of the reflected forward diffusion and $\PP(X_0 \in \cdot)$ is the data distribution.
 Since the latter is unknown, the score must be learned from a given i.i.d.\ data sample $(X_{0,i})_{i = 1,\ldots,n}$, which, similarly to the unconstrained diffusion case, is implemented by minimising an empirical version of the denoising score matching loss

 in a class of feedforward ReLU neural networks $\mathcal{S} \ni \sco$, where $\overline{T} - \underline{T} \in (0, \overline{T}]$ is the stopping time of the backward reflected diffusion.
-By the equivalence of denoising and explicit score matching \cite{vincent11}, it therefore becomes crucial to precisely calibrate the neural network class in terms of the number of observations $n$, the dimension $d$ and the smoothness $s$ of the data to balance the explicit score approximation error
+By the equivalence of denoising and explicit score matching \citep{vincent11}, it therefore becomes crucial to precisely calibrate the neural network class in terms of the number of observations $n$, the dimension $d$ and the smoothness $s$ of the data to balance the explicit score approximation error

-and the complexity of the class $\mathcal{S}$, measured in terms of its covering number w.r.t.\ the supremum norm on $D$.
-While the approximation analysis for standard diffusion models with Ornstein--Uhlenbeck forward noising process \cite{oko23,chen23b,tang24,azangulov24} can rely on the explicitly known Gaussian transition densities $q_t(x,y)$, this situation dramatically changes in the reflected model, where the transition densities are at best semi-explicit and need to be numerically approximated.
-We choose a forward reflected diffusion with self-adjoint weighted Laplacian $\nabla \cdot f\nabla$ as a generator, which provides us with a space-time spectral decomposition of the transition densities of the form
+and the complexity of the class $\mathcal{S}$, measured in terms of its covering number w.r.t.\ the supremum norm.
+While the approximation analysis for standard diffusion models with Ornstein--Uhlenbeck forward noising process \citep{oko23,chen23b,tang24,azangulov24} can rely on the explicitly known Gaussian transition densities $q_t(x,y)$, this situation dramatically changes in the reflected model, where the transition densities are at best semi-explicit and need to be numerically approximated.
+We choose a forward reflected diffusion with self-adjoint weighted Laplacian $\nabla \cdot f\nabla$ subject to a Neumann boundary condition as a generator, which provides us with a space-time spectral decomposition of the transition densities of the form